pedrocaixeta/infDB_fork_31mar/docs/docs-sphinx/architecture/README.md

 ## Contents

 - [**System Overview**](SYSTEM_OVERVIEW.md)
   Describes the high-level architecture of InfDB, including the layered design (database, API, services, models) and how geospatial and time-series data are combined using raster-based resolution.
-It also covers key technologies such as PostgreSQL, 3DCityDB, TimescaleDB, and FastAPI.
+It also covers key technologies such as PostgreSQL, infDB, TimescaleDB, and FastAPI.

 - [**Data Loader**](DATA_LOADER.md)
   Explains how infrastructure and datasets are configured and provisioned through a modular, Docker-based system.
 Includes architecture for the loader, how datasets are defined via configuration, and how new sources can be added through modular Python scripts.